-First: procure yourself a donut baking pan (affiliate link) or two.
+First: procure yourself a donut baking pan or two.
 I ordered mine off of Amazon, and they’re perfect.
 And if you’re on the fence about ordering them because how often would you actually make donuts?
 Pretty much any kind of muffin recipe can be made into cute little baked donuts, and obv this is a good idea because…well, donuts.

 - The whole wheat flour provides some structure that we’re missing from the lack of eggs

 - The AP flour keeps e’rything nice ‘n’ fluffy

 Using both is key to tasty baked vegan donut success!